Exploring two incredibly functional tool watches from the Tutima Glashütte M2 Collection...

 Final Thoughts on the M2 Chronograph and Seven Seas

 On first sight the M2 Chronograph is a visually impressive watch, and the dial typifies how to present a great deal of information in a clear and instantly legible way.
-It is small wonder that NATO accepted the watch for pilots.
+It is small wonder that military style strap accepted the watch for pilots.

 The Seven Seas is almost the complete antithesis, presenting the bare minimum of data but equally nailing the dial design to be 100% user friendly.